Chambers-Protocol/chambers-protocol/README.md

 It exists to address a hard constraint:

 - Unbounded language generates entropy
 - Entropy generates heat
 - Heat limits computation

 Chambers Protocol constrains this process by enforcing **deterministic transformation**, **atomic accounting**, and **auditable cost surfaces** at the moment computation is invoked.

 This repository hosts the **production MCP Server implementation**.

+Formal system guarantees and tester validation are documented in VERIFICATION.md.

 ---